vite-pwa/docs/CONTRIBUTING.md

 `vite-pwa-docs` uses `Vitepress` for the documentation website.

-Once you made the changes to the documentation, you can test them running `pnpm run dev` from the root folder.
+Once you made the changes to the documentation, you can test them running `nr dev` from the root folder.

 To check the website build, you can:
-- run `pnpm run preview` from the root folder.
+- run `nr preview` from the root folder.
-- run `pnpm run https` from the root folder (to test it using `https`).
+- run `nr https` from the root folder (to test it using `https`).